urllib3/urllib3/docs/index.rst

 The response can be treated as a file-like object.
-A file can be downloaded directory to a local file in a context without being saved in memory.
+A file can be downloaded directly to a local file in a context without being saved in memory.

 .. doctest ::